SekerDAO/Usul/README.md

 /// @param operations The array of enumarated call or delegatecall option
 /// @param startIndex The starting index of the transaction to be executed in proposal.txHashes array
-/// @param txCount The number of transactions to be executed in this batch
+/// @param txCount The number of transactions to be executed in this batch seeleModule.executeProposalBatch

-/// @dev The originator of the proposal or a special role granted to the Safe can cancel proposalModule.cancelProposal
+/// @dev Get the state of a proposal
-/// @param proposalID The ID of the proposal to be canceled by proposer, role bypass, or Safe admin bypass
+/// @param proposalId the identifier of the proposal
+/// @return ProposalState the enum of the state of the proposal seeleModule.state(uint256 proposalId)

-/// @dev A view that returns if all transactions have been executed in a proposal proposalModule.isProposalFullyExecuted
+/// @dev A view that returns if all transactions have been executed in a proposal seeleModule.isProposalFullyExecuted
 /// @param proposalId the id of the proposal that you would like see is fully executed or not

-/// @dev A view to that returns the transaction for given transaction data proposalModule.generateTransactionHashData
+/// @dev A view to that returns the transaction for given transaction data seeleModule.generateTransactionHashData
 /// @param target The address that the Gnosis Safe targets execution to
 /// @param value The Ether value to pass to the execution
 /// @param data The data to be executed on the Gnosis Safe
 /// @param operation The enumarated call or delegatecall option
 ```

-## Voting Cores
+## Strategies

-These are external zodiac modifiers registered with the proposal module that allow DAOs to choose and change the voting strategy they wish to use.
+These are logic contracts registered with the Seele proposal module that allow DAOs to choose, change, combine the voting strategies they wish to use.
 A DAO may start with linear weighted voting and then swap to quadratic voting or any other strategy they would like to use.
 This includes non-token based voting using the membership voting contracts in conjunction with a system like PoH or BrightID.

-### (OpenZepplin) Linear Voting ERC20 delegation
+### (OpenZepplin) Linear Voting ERC20

 This strategy is similar to Compound or Gitcoin.
 It's inspired by the redesign of Governor Bravo by OpenZepplin uses token weighted voting only with one-to-one weights based on token ownership.

 Membership versions are supplied to gate voters similar to Moloch.

-### (Compound) Governor Bravo Linear Voting Delegation
+### (Compound) Governor Bravo Linear Voting

 This strategy is a 1-1 functionally complete Governor Bravo from Compound.
 There are a few design choices that we make that separate this strategy from Governor Bravo like storing transaction hashes rather than transaction data directly on the proposal when initialized.

 Membership versions are supplied to gate voters similar to Moloch.

-### Quadratic Voting + Membership
+### Quadratic Voting

 This strategy scales the power that large token holders have down.
-This needs to come with sybil protection in the form of PoH or BrightID.
+This needs to come with sybil protection in the form of PoH or BrightID membership gating.

-### Single (Member) Voting
+### Single Weight ERC20 Voting

+This strategy reduces all token holder balances to one vote.

+### Simple Member Voting

 This strategy is a non-token based one.
 This is simply one vote per human.